 This Northland Peanut Trial project builds upon and extends on the outcomes and findings of the “2020 Sustainable Farming Fund” funded project looking at the ‘Feasibility of growing hi-oleic peanuts in Northland’.
 That project was led by Picot Productions and delivered by Northland Inc in partnership with Plant & Food Research and Manaaki Whenua- Landcare Research.

-The project will run over three growing seasons and looks to test the commercial viability of growing hi-oleic peanuts in Taitokerau Northland, while building local understanding and identifying opportunities for future investment.
+The project was run over three growing seasons and looks to test the commercial viability of growing hi-oleic peanuts in Taitokerau Northland, while building local understanding and identifying opportunities for future investment.

 Year three (2023/24) of the trials will see six planting sites across Kaipara and the Far North, with an estimated 5 hectares of peanuts to be planted in October/November 2023.